graalvm/workshops/native-image/containerisation/index.md

 Again, you should have seen more nonsense verse in the style of the poem Jabberwocky.
 We can take a look at how long the application took to startup, by looking at the logs produced by the application as we did earlier.
-From the command line run the followung and look for the startup time:
+From the command line run the following and look for the startup time:

 ```shell
 docker logs jibber-native
 ```
-We saw the following whihc shows that the app started up in 0.074s.
+We saw the following which shows that the app started up in 0.074s.
 A big improvement!

 ```shell
 2022-03-09 19:44:12.642  INFO 1 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 0.074 seconds (JVM running for 0.081)